Market Review: Open

 The FOS currently consists of two separate standards: one for the mainland NEM, and one for Tasmania.
 This reflects the different physical and market characteristics of the Tasmanian region as opposed to the mainland NEM.

-The FOS for Tasmania was last reviewed and determined by the Panel on 18 December 2008.
-The FOS for the mainland was last reviewed and determined by the Panel on 16 April 2009.
+Prior to the commencement of this review, the FOS for Tasmania was last reviewed and determined by the Panel on 18 December 2008 and the FOS for the mainland was last reviewed and determined by the Panel on 16 April 2009.

 On 11 July 2017 the Panel published an issues paper seeking stakeholder comment on issues relating to the FOS that applies to power system frequency in the national electricity market (NEM).